 Breadfruit trees decorate many roadsides of the country and parts of the coast in and around Barbados.
 Although it’s a fruit, like its name says it’s bready in texture and makes a healthy, wholesome staple that’s so versatile it could be added to most menus on any given day.
 Otherwise known as ‘Ulu in Hawai’i […]

 Hi sis, how are you today?
 The answer isn’t really my business but i still care.
-By the way, guys who are subscribed to this blog and reading now, y’all are always welcome here.
-No offense intended when you see ‘sis’ ok?
-All of us have been through something – a challenge, encounter or storm […]
+By the way, guys who are subscribed to this blog and reading now, you are always welcome here and maybe what’s shared in this post can be encouragement for a sister who could do with this message.
+All of […]

 Rainy days can be so relaxing.
 Find so too?
 Not those power-washing, tree-grabbing showers that come with stormy weather, but the light yet present rain that cools an otherwise baking day.
 You know – the one with a breeze that makes you get up and go close the windows on one side of the house. […]